 These baits can often work as well as shad or skipjack but my experience has always been they’re not as consistent.
-I typically use these as my primary bait as a last resort but often bait hooks with these baits in addition to fresh shad.
+I typically use these as a last resort.
+I will typically bait hooks with these baits in addition to fresh shad.

 A good rule to follow when choosing a fish to use for cut bait is the oilier the fish the better it will work (both shad and skipjack are very oily fish).

 Prepared catfish baits like dip and punch baits can be used for blues.
 Whether this is a good choice is highly dependent on the catfishing techniques you’re using.
 It’s possible to catch blue catfish with prepared “stink” baits but most serious anglers won’t use them as cut baits will outperform these manufactured baits for catching blues but they can be effective given the right approach and technique.